 Enable 2FA on all of your online accounts.
 This includes email, exchange, and social media accounts.

-Avoid SMS & email-based 2FA as they can be compromised by a SIM swap or compromised e-mail account
+Avoid SMS & email-based 2FA as a SIM swap or a compromised email account can compromise them.

 2FA helps neutralize the risks associated with compromised passwords.
 If a password is hacked, guessed, or even phished, 2FA adds an extra layer of protection.

-If you're wondering why it's not possible for Exodus to support 2FA, you can read more here: Does Exodus support 2FA?
+If you're wondering why Exodus can't support 2FA, you can read more here: Does Exodus support 2FA?

 Operating systems